Right Arrow

 2. Consistent SOP adherence

-Parking lot safety isn't just about crime; it's about operations.
-Are cart corrals being emptied? are trash compactors secured?
+Parking lot safety extends beyond crime prevention to operations.
+Are cart corrals being emptied?
+Are trash compactors secured?
+Parking lot safety for employees and customers depends on consistent execution.

 3. Data-driven resource allocation

-By analyzing incident trends—such as heat maps of where loitering occurs most frequently—leaders can make data-backed decisions.
-If one store shows a spike in parking lot incidents on Friday nights, security guard shifts can be adjusted specifically for that window, making better use of budget.
+By analyzing parking lot activity heatmaps—such as where loitering occurs most frequently—leaders can make data-backed decisions.
+If one store shows a spike in parking lot incidents on Friday nights, security guard shifts can be adjusted specifically for that window, making better use of budget and reducing security guard costs.

 Comparing video AI solutions for retail